nus-cs2103-AY2223S2/ip/README.md

-# Duke
+# Mr. Bear
 > “Your mind is for having ideas, not holding them.”  – David Allen ([source](https://dansilvestre.com/productivity-quotes))

-Duke is a **convenient and flexible** software that helps you to manage and track all your tasks.
+Mr. Bear is a **convenient and flexible** software that helps you to manage and track all your tasks.
 It's,
 + text-based
 + easy to learn
 + ~~FAST~~ *SUPER FAST* to use